 As video interviews become the norm, your interview email needs to do more than simply state the date and time.
 You'll need to include time, technical details, task information, and even advice on dress code.

-In our guide, we explain how to write the perfect interview invitation email for any business.
+In our guide, we explain how to write the perfect interview invitation email for any business with the help of our templates.

 What is an interview invitation email?